 Ultrasonography is a type of diagnostic technique that uses ultrasound waves to produce an imaging study.
 This means that when we perform ultrasonography, we can see internal images of the patient’s body.
-Unlike some images studies, like x-rays, ultrasonography does not use radiation.
+Unlike some imaging studies, like X-rays, ultrasonography does not use radiation.
 Instead, ultrasonography uses high-frequency sound (ultrasound) waves to create a picture of what is inside of your pet’s body.
-Ultrasonography is completely non-invasive, painless way to diagnose and evaluate many common diseases.
+Ultrasonography is a completely non-invasive, painless way to diagnose and evaluate many common diseases.

-An ultrasound machine generates ultrasound waves.
 The machine is connected to a small probe that is held gently against your pet’s skin.
 The probe sends out painless ultrasound waves that bounce off of structures (for example, organs) in your pet’s body and return to a sensor inside the ultrasound machine.
 The ultrasound equipment collects these reflected “echoes” and uses them to generate images that are viewable on a screen.
-Ultrasound waves can generate excellent images of abdominal organs, including, the liver, spleen, gallbladder, and kidneys.
-It is also useful for assessing fetal health and monitoring pregnancy in breeding animals, and it can help us diagnose and stage (determine the severity of) some forms of cancer.
+Ultrasound waves can provide excellent images of abdominal organs, including the liver, spleen, gallbladder and kidneys.
+It is also useful for assessing fetal health and monitoring pregnancy in breeding animals, and it can help us diagnose and determine the stage of some forms of cancer.

 Because ultrasound images are produced in real time, this technology can be used to evaluate the heart as it beats.
 This can help us detect abnormalities in the motion of the heart valves, blood flow through the heart, and contractions of the heart muscle.
 It can also be used to assess the heart for defects.
 As we strive to provide our patients with the highest quality medicine and diagnostic testing, we are pleased to offer ultrasound as one of our diagnostic capabilities.

 As medicine has advanced for humans, many of the techniques used have been successfully transferred to pets as well.
 As a diagnostic and therapeutic tool, endoscopy veterinary procedures have been groundbreaking in the treatment and care of pets.
-At Shackleford Road Vet Clinic, we are dedicated to providing our patients — your pet — with the latest in state-of-the-art procedures, diagnostic testing and medicine.
+At SRVC, we are dedicated to providing our patients with the latest in state-of-the-art procedures, diagnostic testing and medicine.
 As a result, we are pleased and proud to provide endoscopy for pets.

-There are a number of conditions that could prompt our staff at Shackleford Road Vet Clinic to suggest the use of endoscopy veterinary procedures as a method of providing treatment for your pet.
-Sometimes, your pet’s condition could be better diagnosed by examining the internal organs or by obtaining a sample of tissue — a procedure called a biopsy.
-In other cases, our veterinary staff could use an endoscopy as a method of further exploration when test results such as blood work, x-rays or ultrasounds are normal but there’s still an issue.
+A number of conditions could prompt our staff at SRVC to suggest the use of endoscopy veterinary procedures as a method of providing treatment for your pet.
+Sometimes, your pet’s condition could be better diagnosed by examining the internal organs or by obtaining a tissue biopsy.
+In other cases, our veterinary staff could use an endoscope as a method of further exploration when test results such as blood work, X-rays or ultrasounds are normal but there’s still an issue.

 Biopsies and examination of the gastrointestinal tract are typically obtained in one of three ways: abdominal surgery, during a laparoscopic procedure or via endoscopy.
 Because both abdominal surgery and laparoscopy require surgical incisions, endoscopy is the least invasive of these three procedures.
 During the endoscopy, your pet is given general anesthesia.
-A flexible tube with a small light and camera at the end are inserted through your pet’s mouth.
-The veterinary staff is able to control the movements of this tubular instrument very precisely by carefully manipulating the control knob.
-Because your pet doesn’t understand what is happening during this procedure, our experienced staff here at Shackleford Road Vet Clinic give your pet general anesthesia.
+A flexible tube with a small light and camera at the end are then inserted through your pet’s mouth.
+The veterinary staff controls the movements of this instrument very precisely by carefully manipulating a control knob.

-Using endoscopy provides our staff and veterinary doctors with a full-color picture of the area that is in question.
-This magnified view helps our highly-trained doctors to examine the area to obtain a more accurate diagnose that can then be used to better treat your pet.
-In some cases, a small pair of biopsy forceps is used to obtain tiny tissue samples that can be examined more closely and undergo further testing.
+Using endoscopy provides our staff and veterinary doctors with a full-color picture of the area that is being examined.
+This magnified view helps our highly trained doctors to examine the area to obtain a more accurate diagnosis that can then be used to better treat your pet.
+In some cases, a small pair of biopsy forceps is used to obtain tiny tissue samples that can be examined more closely and undergo further testing if necessary.

-At Shackleford Road Vet Clinic, our focus is providing you and your pet with the finest in diagnostic and treatment options.
+At SRVC, our focus is providing you and your pet with the finest in diagnostic and treatment options.
 We are proud to offer state-of-the-art options such as endoscopy for our Little Rock patients.
 If you have questions or concerns about endoscopy — or any of the other services we provide — we encourage you to contact us today.